 - You will need to show proof of your dog's rabies vaccination history.

 - A quarantine period may be required.
 The period will likely be longer if the rabies vaccination is not current.

 - Depending on the situation and your dog's history, it is possible for your dog to be designated a "dangerous dog."
 You may have to comply with specific laws regarding the handling of your dog.

 - Laws may require that your dog is euthanized if your dog is considered "dangerous," if the injury was very serious, or if a fatality occurred.
 Also, you could be held legally responsible and face criminal charges.

-The dog bite victim may choose to press charges and/or file a civil suit against you.
+The dog bite victim may choose to press charges or file a civil suit against you.
 In either case, you should immediately hire an attorney.

-While you may or may not be legally ordered to cover the victim's medical expenses, it is a good idea to offer up front to pay.
+You may or may not be legally ordered to cover the victim's medical expenses.
+Ethically, it may be a good idea to offer up front to pay.
 This shows the victim that you are accepting responsibility for your dog.
 It may even help you avoid a messy lawsuit.
 Above all, it is the ethical thing to do, even if you have an explanation for the dog bite.
 In reality, proving your dog was provoked or somehow justified will be difficult unless it can be proven that the victim was committing a crime.
-Ultimately, this simply may not be an argument that is not worth having.
+This simply may not be an argument that is not worth having.

 Many dogs with aggression can be helped through training, socialization, and behavior modification.
-Sadly, in some cases of major aggression that cannot be reversed, the most humane thing to do is euthanasia.
+Sadly, in some cases major aggression cannot be reversed and the most humane thing to do is euthanasia.
 Of course, this is the last resort.